Common thought patterns and how they can affect your life

 Black-and-white thinking

-Black and white thinking makes you see the world in extremes.
+Black-and-white thinking makes you see the world in extremes.
 If you try a new task and it doesn’t go as well as you hoped, you might think it’s a total failure.
 You might think that you are always right or that someone else is always wrong.
 People engaging in this way of thinking might view people or situations in their life as being either all good or all bad.

 Black-and-white thinking is a biased way of seeing the world because it doesn’t recognise how complex life can be.
 When you believe that something only has two possible sides, you ignore the middle ground.